e271828e/Flight.jl/docs/notes/design/framework_spec.md

 integration registers ([§11.2][s11-2]), the by-allocation register ([§8.2][s8-2]), the harness, unattended and what-if registers ([§12.6][s12-6], [§12.7][s12-7]).
 Reserved for this sense — the recording artifacts are the *recorders* ([§D.7][sD-7]).

-<a id="g-row"></a>**row** — a numbered entry of `framework_decisions.md`, cited throughout as
-"row N": one settled decision with the alternatives weighed against it.
-Row numbers are stable and never reused, and each row states its *current* position, a superseded one being demoted into its rejected-alternatives column rather than rewritten ([§1][s1]).

 <a id="g-seam"></a>**seam** — a narrow, named interface kept deliberately thin so what sits
 behind it can be replaced or measured: the stepper seam ([§10.2][s10-2]), the backend